openownership/bods-dev-handbook/standard_releases.md

 By default, new work should happen on a branch taken from the master branch and be merged back into master, via a pull request, as soon as possible.
-However, in some cases that you may need to branch from a specific release branch and merge your changes back into that release branch.
+However, in some cases you may need to branch from a specific release branch and merge your changes back into that release branch.
 It's best to discuss this before making changes if you're unsure.